SentryPeer/SentryPeer/README.md

 ### Running SentryPeer

-Once built, you can run like so to start in debug mode and syslog logging (this won't work as a daemon yet):
+Once built, you can run like so to start in **debug mode**, **respond** to SIP probes, enable the **RESTful API**, enable the Web GUI SPA and enable syslog logging ([use a package](https://github.com/SentryPeer/SentryPeer/releases) if you want [systemd](https://www.freedesktop.org/wiki/Software/systemd/)):

-    ./sentrypeer -ds
+    ./sentrypeer -adrsw
     Starting sentrypeer...
-    Starting http daemon...
+    API mode enabled, starting http daemon...
+    Web GUI mode enabled...
     Configuring local address...
     Creating socket...
     Binding socket to local address...
-    Setting database error log callback...
     Listening for incoming connections...
+    SIP responsive mode enabled.
+Will reply to SIP probes...

 when you get a probe request, you can see something like the following in the terminal: